github-education-resources/graduation/_data/stilneyv/stilneyv.md

 ---
 name: Schuyler
 institution: Stanford University
 profile_pic: avatar.png
-quote: Perl: The only language that looks the same before and after RSA encryption. — Keith Bostic
+quote: The difference between stupidity and genius is that genius has its limits
 github_user: stilneyv
 ---